joakimfors/PyMasVis/README.md

 	pip install matplotlib
 	pip install pillow

-To analyze spotify URIs:
+To analyze tracks from Spotify:

 	pip install pyspotify

 ## Notes

-PyMasVis supports WAV files.
-MP3 and other formats are supported if FFmpeg is installed.
+PyMasVis suppports all files that FFmpeg supports as PyMasVis uses FFmpeg to convert the file to raw PCM data before analysis.

-Histogram is calculated using a maximum of 2^16 bins regardless of real bit depth.
+Histogram is calculated using a maximum of 2^18 bins regardless of real bit depth.
 The "bits" result is scaled to the presumed real bit depth.

 ## Troubleshooting